-The European standard EN 12 767 specifies the requirements and test methods to assess the Passive Safety of support structures for Road equipment.
+The EN 12767 European standard specifies the requirements and test methods to assess the Passive Safety of supporting structures for Road equipment.

 Passive Safety is intended to reduce the severity of injury to vehicle occupants in case of impact with road equipment.

 In this standard, any kind of road equipment can be assessed, but the most common are the sign support, signal support, lighting column, utility pole, cantilever support.

 The following description explain the test set-up and procedure, the possible test results and the classification of the poles.

 The object of this standard is an impact test of a vehicle with specific characteristics against a pole.
 Whatever the category, the car to be crash-tested is a standard passenger car of 910 kg.
 The car is equipped with plenty of sensors and data measurements box, so that severity criteria may be measured.
 The crash-test is filmed with high-speed cameras.